ZSS57/Airbnb-project/README.md

 # Airbnb-project

-These visualizations together provide a comprehensive overview of Airbnb listing prices, distribution, and revenue performance over time, segmented by the number of bedrooms and geographical location (zip code).
+I created these visualizations by Tableau.
+It provides a comprehensive overview of Airbnb listing prices, distribution, and revenue performance over time, segmented by the number of bedrooms and geographical location (zip code).
 The dashboard allows for both at-a-glance insights and deeper analysis into market trends, which would be valuable for hosts, guests, and market analysts.

 1, Distinct Counts of Bedrooms Listings:
 This appears to be a simple table that shows the frequency of listings by the number of bedrooms.
 It helps to quickly see how many listings are available for each bedroom count, with 1-bedroom listings being the most common.